spedas/pyspedas/docs/source/dev_pycharm.rst

 It may take a few minutes for PyCharm to set up and index the project environment.

-Install and configure pdm and uv
+Install and configure pdm, pdm-bump, and uv
 ---------------------------------

 Next, you'll need to install some development tools to manage your PySPEDAS project.

 PySPEDAS uses the pdm package management tool to manage the pyspedas environment.
 We also recommend using 'uv' to install dependencies.
-Your new Conda environment should already have 'pip' installed, so we'll use pip to install pdm and uv.
+Your new Conda environment should already have 'pip' installed, so we'll use pip to install pdm, uv, and pdm-bump (which is a convenient way to do version bumps during the release workflow).

 Open a terminal window and run the following pip commands:

 .. code-block:: bash

     pip install pdm
     pip install uv
+    pip install pdm-bump